Bachelor of Medical Science (Specialisation)

 If you do not satisfy any of the above you will need to undertake an English language proficiency test and achieve the following scores as below:

-- an International English Language Testing System (IELTS Academic) overall band score of at least 6.0 overall with a minimum 6.0 for Reading and Writing and 6.0 for Speaking and Listening, or
+- An International English Language Testing System (IELTS Academic) with an overall band score of at least 6.5 with minimum of 6.0 in each sub test, or

 English test results remain valid for no more than two years between final examination date and the date of commencement of study, and must appear on a single result certificate.